YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: YottaDB records this error in the syslog whenever it attempts to close an open file descriptor dddd and the close returns with an error.
 After recording this error, the YottaDB process resumes normal operation.

-Action: Report the above error message along with the accompanying GTM-I-CALLERID message to your YottaDB support channel, as it may be a symptom of out-of-design operation.
+Action: Report the above error message along with the accompanying YDB-I-CALLERID message to your YottaDB support channel, as it may be a symptom of out-of-design operation.

 ---------------